25 Brilliant Uses for Toothpicks in Your Home and Workshop

 No one wants to clean up the mess from a pot that boiled over.
 Avoid the mess by sticking a toothpick between the lid and the pot, ensuring the device is laid flat.
 The small space will allow the steam to escape, thereby keeping the pot from boiling over.

 Control Your Salad Dressing

 It’s always a bummer when you dump way too much salad dressing on your just-prepared salad.
 Get just the right amount every time by leaving the foil seal on a new bottle of dressing and using a toothpick to punch holes in it.
-You may also like these 25 clever handy hints for the home cook.

 Fill in Stripped Screw Holes

 When the screws in your hinges or drawer slides turn but don’t tighten, it means the screw holes are stripped.
 Here’s how to fix that!
 Remove the screw and hardware.
 Dip toothpicks in glue, jam as many as you can into the hole and break them off.
 Either flat or round toothpicks will work.
 Immediately wipe away glue drips with a damp cloth.
 You don’t have to wait for the glue to dry or drill new screw holes; just go ahead and reinstall the hardware by driving screws right into the toothpicks.
 Here are 8 more easy kitchen cabinet repairs.